 - Avoiding smoking and drinking alcohol

 - Eating only soft foods or liquids for a few days

 - Avoiding chewing with the affected part of the mouth

 - Rinsing with warm salt water or antiseptic mouthwash (but not in the first 24 hours and only once a day thereafter until healed)

 - Completing any course of antibiotics prescribed to you

-After a tooth extraction a blood clot should form in the tooth socket to protect the area while it heals.
-If this blood clot is dislodged or breaks down, the nerves and bone become exposed – a condition known as dry socket.
+After tooth extraction, a blood clot should form in the tooth socket to protect the area and promote healing.
+If this blood clot is dislodged or breaks down, the nerves and bone become exposed – a condition known as a dry socket.
 It is, as you can imagine, very painful.

-Dry socket is treated by cleaning and dressing the socket – this dressing will need to be replaced regularly until the area has healed.
+Dry socket treatment involves cleaning and dressing the socket – this dressing will need to be replaced regularly until the area has healed.
 Your dentist may also prescribe painkillers and antibiotics, depending on your symptoms.

 Having wisdom teeth out isn't necessary for everyone, but it's something that many adults go through at some point.
 Extraction is a common dental procedure and dentists will do what they can to explain the surgery, reassure you, and make it pain-free.